StreamGaze: Gaze-Guided Temporal Reasoning and Proactive Understanding in Streaming Videos

 \subsubsection{Proactive Task}

-Proactive tasks involve gaze-based reasoning, where the model anticipates or assists future user behavior based on gaze and contextual cues.
-Unlike prior proactive settings~\cite{zhang2025proactive,lin2024streamingbench,niu2025ovo}, we leverage gaze as an anticipatory signal to predict upcoming attention or object events.
+Proactive tasks go beyond passive perception by requiring model-initiated interventions~\cite{niu2025ovo}.
+The model must determine when to act (e.g., issue an alert), rather than merely predict future actions.
+Unlike prior proactive settings~\cite{zhang2025proactive,lin2024streamingbench,niu2025ovo}, we leverage gaze as an anticipatory signal for upcoming attention and object events.

-\begin{itemize}[leftmargin=1.5em] \item \textbf{Gaze-Triggered Alert (GTA):} Triggers an alert when the user gaze a specified object within $\mathcal{R}_i^{\text{fov}}$.
+\begin{itemize}[leftmargin=1.5em] \item \textbf{Gaze-Triggered Alert (GTA).} Triggers an alert when the user gaze a specified object within $\mathcal{R}_i^{\text{fov}}$.
 This task evaluates the model’s ability to indicate user's fixation.

-\item \textbf{Object Appearance Alert (OAA):} Triggers an alert when the specified object first appears in the peripheral region $\mathcal{R}_i^{\text{out}}$.
+\item \textbf{Object Appearance Alert (OAA).} Triggers an alert when the specified object first appears in the peripheral region $\mathcal{R}_i^{\text{out}}$.
 This task assesses whether the model can proactively recognize and react to newly emerging objects in streaming video. \end{itemize}

-Overall, we filter out ambiguous questions through both Qwen3-VL-30B–based validation and human verification.
-Detailed task-specific configurations and generation procedures are provided in \cref{sec:appendix:qa-generation}.
+Overall, we filter out ambiguous questions through both Qwen3-VL-30B-based validation~\cite{yang2025qwen3} and human verification.
+Please refer to \Cref{sec:appendix:qa-generation} for more details.